-- 1. If ε -testing isomorphism to a fixed n-long sequence has query complexity q, then ε -testing isomorphism to a fixed n-vertex graph in Φ has query complexity $ds \cdot q$. - 2.
-If ε -testing isomorphism between two n-long sequences has query complexity q, then ε -testing isomorphism between two n-vertex graphs that are promised to be in Φ has query complexity $ds \cdot q$.
+- 1. If ε -testing isomorphism to any fixed n-long sequence has query complexity is at most q, then, for every n-vertex graph H in Φ_n , the query complexity of ε -testing isomorphism to H is at most $ds \cdot q$. - 2.
+If ε -testing isomorphism between two n-long sequences has query complexity is at most q, then ε -testing isomorphism between two n-vertex graphs that are promised to be in Φ_n has query complexity $ds \cdot q$.
 Furthermore, if the time complexity of the first problem is T, then the time complexity of the second problem is $poly(s) \cdot T$.